-Do you experience this unspoken expectation in your daily life - to be independent, to outperform others, to be self-reliant or perhaps to demonstrate your value in competitive settings?
-Have you sensed the contradiction between this paradigm and your understanding of interconnectedness?
+Do you experience an unspoken expectation in your daily life - to be independent, to outperform others, to be self-reliant or perhaps to demonstrate your value in competitive settings?
+Have you sensed the contradiction between these two paradigms, one valuing competition and self-reliance, the other promoting collaboration and inclusion?
+How do you manage the tension, and are you able to share your perspective with others, perhaps helping to expand their thinking horizons?